yarov475/med/README.md

 # Application UI:

 App icon on smartphone screen

 ![App icon on smartphone screen](asset/1.jpg)

 Interface in English

 ![Interface in English](asset/3.jpg)

-interface in Russian
+Interface in Russian

 ![interface in Russian](asset/6.jpg)

-error in english
+Error in English

 ![Error in English](asset/4.jpg)

 Error in Russian

 ![Error in Russian](asset/8.jpg)

 Low risk in English

 ![Low risk in English](asset/9.jpg)

 Low risk in Russian

 ![Low Risk](asset/10.jpg)

-high risk in english
+High risk in english

 ![High risk in English](asset/12.jpg)

 High risk in Russian

 ![High Risk](asset/11.jpg)

 `This app was developed by Dmitry A. Yarochkin`